opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 ![Add Data Connection](img/Add_Data_Connection.png)

 Here we need to fill out a few details.
 These are all assuming that you set up MLFlow according to this [guide](/tools-and-applications/mlflow/mlflow/) and have it connected to ODF.
-If that's not the case then enter the relevant details for your usecase.
+If that's not the case then enter the relevant details for your use case.

 - **Name**: mlflow-connection
 - **AWS_ACCESS_KEY_ID**: Run `oc get secrets mlflow-server -n mlflow -o json | jq -r '.data.AWS_ACCESS_KEY_ID|@base64d'` in your command prompt, in my case it's `nB0z01i0PwD9PMSISQ2W`
 - **AWS_SECRET_ACCESS_KEY**: Run `oc get secrets mlflow-server -n mlflow -o json | jq -r '.data.AWS_SECRET_ACCESS_KEY|@base64d'` in your command prompt, in my case it's `FLgEJmGQm5CdRQRnXc8jVFcc+QDpM1lcrGpiPBzI`.

 > **NOTE:** In my case the cluster and storage has already been shut down, don't share this in normal cases.

 - **AWS_S3_ENDPOINT**: Run `oc get configmap mlflow-server -n mlflow -o yaml | grep BUCKET_HOS` in your command prompt, in my case it's `http://s3.openshift-storage.svc`
 - **AWS_DEFAULT_REGION**: Where the cluster is being ran
 - **AWS_S3_BUCKET**: Run `oc get obc -n mlflow -o yaml | grep bucketName` in your command prompt, in my case it's `mlflow-server-576a6525-cc5b-46cb-95f3-62c3986846df`

 Then press "Add data connection".
 Here's an example of how it can look like:
 ![Data Connection Details](img/Data_Connection_Details.png)

 Then we will configure a model server, which will serve our models.